PlaceholderAPI/PlaceholderAPI/README.md

 ### Plugins using PlaceholderAPI Rules

-The following rules apply specifically to entries in the [Plugins using PlaceholderAPI][plugins-using-placeholderpai] page:
+The following rules apply specifically to entries in the [Plugins using PlaceholderAPI][plugins-using-placeholderapi] page:

 1. Entries need to be in alphabetical order.
     - Should an entry with the name already exist will you need to add yours after it.